 The decision on the objection may be contested only by means of an appeal.

 Limitations on enforcement, in particular related to debtor protection or time limits.

 Certain assets and property are exempt.
 Exempt movable assets are: essential goods for personal use/household items, religious items; items indispensable for disabled persons or intended for care of the sick; a three-month food supply; a three-month winter fuel supply; personal letters, photographs, paintings, etc.

-The debtor’s salary/pension may be subject to seizure of up to half of such net monthly income in the case of maintenance obligations, and up to one third for other types of obligation.
+The debtor’s salary/pension is subject to seizure of up to half of such net monthly income in the case of maintenance obligations, and up to one third for other types of obligation.

 If such income falls short of the national net minimum wage, seizure may be effected only on the amount by which it exceeds half the minimum wage.

-Categories of income excluded from enforcement are: State benefits and child allowances, payments for the care of a sick child, maternity benefits, death benefits, State study grants, daily subsistence allowances, etc.
+Income excluded from enforcement is: State benefits and child allowances, payments for the care of a sick child, maternity benefits, death benefits, State study grants, daily subsistence allowances, etc.